dini-ag-kim/avram/specification.md

 ### Validation against positions

 A string value is valid against [positions](#positions) if all substrings defined by character positions of the positions are valid against the corresponding data element definitions.
+Character positions are counted by Unicode code points.

 Note that substrings can be empty, for instance when the value is shorter than some character position.
 An empty substring can be valid, depending on the data element definition.